"I need more online reviews!" Well, of course you do. But why?

-While it's difficult to calculate the value of positive reviews (or the cost of negative reviews) in dollars, and while it of course varies from business to business, a Harvard Business School study concluded that a 1-star increase in Yelp rating increased revenue 5-9 percent.
+More specifically, while it's difficult to calculate the value of positive reviews from happy customers (or the cost of negative reviews from unhappy customers) in dollars, and while it of course varies from business to business, a Harvard Business School study concluded that a 1-star increase in Yelp rating increased revenue 5-9 percent.
 That's a serious increase, and it illustrates just how powerful online reviews are.

 How Many People Read Online Reviews?

-A 2014 survey by BrightLocal revealed 88 percent of respondents occasionally or regularly read online reviews of local businesses.
+A recent survey revealed 88 percent of respondents occasionally or regularly read online reviews of local businesses.

 These respondents use reviews to make a decision about where to shop.
-That number went up in 2015 to 92 percent and dipped only slightly, to 91 percent, in 2016.
+More recently, that number went has consistently gone up to over 90%, every single year.

 This is so powerful that it's worth repeating: